Social Icons

 Directed by Nathan Greno and Byron Howard

-When you get to see Tangled you will be left laughing hard at the comedic adventure, which makes this animation one you will love to see more than once.
+When you watch Tangled, you’ll be left laughing hard at its comedic adventure, making it an animation you’ll want to see more than once.

-Much of the praise in this movie goes to the character development, Rapunzel was a tough lady and not your everyday princess waiting to be rescued.
-Her core driving force was to be able to prove she could take care of herself in the real world, regardless that she has never really experienced living in it.
+Much of the praise for this movie goes to its character development.
+Rapunzel is a tough lady—not your everyday princess waiting to be rescued.
+Her driving force is proving she can take care of herself in the real world, even though she’s never actually experienced it.

-The animation of the hair is what I truly enjoyed, the way she was able to control it, use it and master it regardless of how long it was is something best seen than explained.
+The animation of her hair is something I truly enjoyed.
+The way she controls, uses, and masters it, despite its incredible length, is something best seen rather than explained.

-Before we dive into the films plot, here is a little history on the character.
-The film is loosely based on the German fairy tale "Rapunzel" by the Brothers Grimm about a girl named Rapunzel who is captured by a villain named Gothel.
-Gothel locked her in a tower that can only be accessed from a single window.
-Gothel can reach Rapunzel by climbing the distinct feature of the young girl, her long golden hair.
+Before diving into the film’s plot, here’s a little history on the character.
+The movie is loosely based on the German fairy tale Rapunzel by the Brothers Grimm, about a girl captured by a villain named Gothel.
+Gothel locks her in a tower accessible only through a single window, using Rapunzel’s long golden hair to climb up and reach her.

-Rapunzel was a captured princess, who was captured as a baby and was locked away in the tower by Gothel.
-Gothel used the power of youth gotten from Rapunzel’s hair to be able to stay alive (the back story to this tale is better seen in the movie intro).
+Rapunzel is a captured princess, taken as a baby and locked away in a tower by Gothel.
+Gothel uses the magical power of Rapunzel’s hair to maintain her youth and stay alive (the backstory is better seen in the movie’s intro).

-On Rapunzel’s 18th birthday she asked to be allowed to leave her captivity and explore the world, Gothel refused telling her that the world is not safe.
+On Rapunzel’s 18th birthday, she asks to leave the tower and explore the world, but Gothel refuses, claiming the world is too dangerous.

-A thief named Flynn stole from the real parents of Rapunzel and escapes into the tower in which Gothel kept Rapunzel.
-Rapunzel using her long hair to her advantage captures Flynn and keeps him hostage to prove to Gothel that she can take care of herself.
+Meanwhile, a thief named Flynn steals from Rapunzel’s real parents and stumbles upon her tower while escaping.
+Rapunzel uses her long hair to capture Flynn and holds him hostage, hoping to prove to Gothel that she can take care of herself.

-Tangled is Disney's 50th animated feature film, and it was developed as a musical adventure.
-The animation that preceded it is The Princess and the Frog (2009), which marked the return of Disney to animated musical films.
+Tangled is Disney’s 50th animated feature film and was developed as a musical adventure.
+It follows The Princess and the Frog (2009), which marked Disney’s return to animated musical films.

 0 comments: